neo4j/docker-neo4j/README.md

+*NOTE:* This repository contains pre-release and experimental images.
+For production use please use the [Official Neo4j image](https://hub.docker.com/_/neo4j/).

 # What is Neo4j?

 Neo4j is a highly scalable, robust, native graph database.
 It is used in mission-critical apps by thousands of leading startups, enterprises, and governments around the world.
 You can learn more [here](http://neo4j.com/developer).